Pawhuska Divorce Attorney

 - Property and debt division

-Property division is also an important dispute to resolve, and it includes the division of both assets and debts.
+- Property division is also an important dispute to resolve, and it includes the division of both assets and debts.
 Note that Oklahoma follows the equitable distribution rule, which means the marital (community) property will be divided according to what is fair, not necessarily 50/50.

-How Our Experienced Divorce Lawyers Can Help
+How Our Pawhuska Divorce Attorneys Can Help

 If you and your spouse are on cooperative terms, you can agree on the above disputes on your own outside of the court.
 However, if you cannot reach an agreement, you will need to go to court and have the judge make the final decision.